 5. The Pan

 This technique is most commonly used when the monopod is directly in front of you.
-‘Panning’ refers to moving the camera on a level plane, typically at the same speed as a subject in motion on the same plane.
+‘Panning’ in photography refers to moving the camera on a level plane, typically at the same speed as a subject in motion on the same plane.

 Shooting cars racing on a finishing straight, or a cyclist passing in front of you are two typical uses of a panning shot.